jameshughes89/cs101/site/outline/outline.rst

 Tests
 =====

-* No cheating of any form is allowed
-* Tests and exams are closed book/laptop/notebook/etc.
-* Calculators will not be permitted
-* Use of cell phones or similar devices is not permitted
-* The possession of unauthorized devices during tests and examinations constitutes violation of academic integrity, as per section 3.8.2(b)(v) of the academic calendar
-* Anything that a reasonable person would deem as cheating is not permitted
+No cheating of any form is allowed.
+Tests and exams are closed book/laptop/notebook/etc. and calculators, cell phones and/or similar devices are not permitted.
+The possession of unauthorized devices during tests and examinations constitutes violation of academic integrity, as per section 3.8.2(b)(v) of the academic calendar.
+Further, anything that a reasonable person would deem as cheating is not permitted and will be investigated fully as academic misconduct.

 Labs